Skip to main content

 Frequency is determined by your skin care professional and is based on the strength of acid used for the individual’s skin conditions and goals.
 A single treatment will visibly improve moderate hyperpigmentation, acne, wrinkles and rough skin texture.

-Lighter peels (many times referred to as infusions) can cause some flaking (or not), and can be performed as close as 1-2 weeks apart.
+Lighter peels can cause some flaking (or not), and can be performed as close as 1-2 weeks apart.
 For best results, if targeting a specific skin issue, 3-6 visits a week apart will do the trick.

 Medium to deep peels that cause shedding (in sheets) should be a month apart allowing the skin to recover.